Code-Institute-Submissions/first-project-21/assets/README.md

 - Website has 5 pages: home page, apply page, supporter page, institute page and log in page.
 - The home page tries to give general information about current situation of women in Afghanistan, logic of the website's job and contact details.
 - The website has 3 pages for 3 groups, which mentioned above, for applying, registering and information sharing.
 This pages provide forms for users for further steps.
-- The apply page is for the women who live in Afghansitan and want to get trained online and become a freelancer, but does not have financial resources.
-They can apply in this page and select the desired institue and field.
+- The apply page is for the women who live in Afghanistan and want to get trained online and become a freelancer, but does not have financial resources.
+They can apply in this page and select the desired institute and field.
 - The institute page is a form too.
-The page is for educational institute to share their information for further cooporation.
+The page is for educational institute to share their information for further cooperation.
 - The supporter page is a kind of form for supporters who want to cover training cost for applicants.
 - The log in page leads users to their profiles.
 ### Features in Home page